-Odd Molly has no production of its own and instead has its collections manufactured by selected suppliers in China, India, Italy, Lithuania, Portugal, Spain, Sri Lanka and Morocco.
+Odd Molly has no production of its own and instead has its collections manufactured by selected suppliers in China, India, Italy, Lithuania, Portugal, Spain, Sri Lanka, Bulgaria and Morocco.
 Because many items contain intricate, hand-sewn details, Odd Molly places high demands on its suppliers.
 The choice of manufacturers is mainly based on product quality and delivery performance, but ethical and environmental considerations are also a factor, and that production is economically viable.
 Suppliers must follow the Fair Wear Foundation’s Code of Labour Practices and Odd Molly’s Quality Assurance & Chemical Agreement.

 - Overall assessment of production facilities, labor conditions and management

 - Delivery performance

 - Price – reasonable enough to meet gross margin requirement

 - Customer references